Ten Pound Poms

 Tilbury on that day in January.

-The whole trip took about five weeks and started with the roughest of initiations as the ship ploughed its way through Biscay towards the relative sanctuary of the Mediterranean Sea where we called briefly at Malta, but were not permitted ashore.
-I remember a few days later the vessel gliding like a true "ship of the desert" through the Suez and before that the bumboats alongside our ship at Port Said, clinging to us like burrs as they went about their business of selling their souvenirs and
+The whole trip took about five weeks and started with the roughest of initiations as the ship navigated through the Bay of Biscay towards the sanctuary of the Mediterranean Sea calling briefly at Malta, where passengers were not permitted ashore.
+A few days later the vessel was a true ship of the desert, gliding gently through the Suez after an earlier stop at Port Said where the bumboats came alongside, clinging like burrs as their traders went about their business of selling their collectables.
+Brown-skinned men in baggy trousers wearing white taqiyah skullcaps, the boats looking like they had come straight from Ali Baba's warehouse, rocking from side to side while with ropes and baskets they passed up their wares and our passengers passed down their money.
+Mum bought a couple of wooden plates inlaid with

 local vicar said, when he came to introduce himself as we settled to our new life in the far north of Australia, was what nice